-It’s never easy to stare unemployment in the face, but if you qualify, unemployment benefits can make lean times a bit less stressful.
+It’s never easy to stare unemployment in the face—especially if you received little to no notice or severance pay from your last employer or if losing your job took you totally by surprise.
+But if you qualify to collect unemployment, the benefits you receive can make lean times a bit less stressful.

 Are You Eligible for Unemployment?